Contler/projects/README.md

 6. **Merge and Close**:
 - After your pull request is approved and tests pass, merge it into `main`.
 - Delete the feature branch if no longer needed and pull the changes into your local `main` branch.

+### Commit Message Conventions

+Contler use conventionalcommits for commit messages.
+This leads to more readable messages that are easy to follow when looking through the project history.
+For more information, refer to the [Conventional Commits Specification](https://www.conventionalcommits.org/en/v1.0.0-beta.4/).

+You can run `npm run commit` to use the interactive commit wizard to help you write your commit messages.

 ### Branch Naming Conventions